 Overcoming your trust issues, if you have them, is probably going to be difficult.
 If you have real trust issues, you’ve been hurt in the past.
 Your trust issues are held in place by fear of being betrayed, humiliated, taken advantage of or otherwise manipulated all over again.
 This may make the risk appear insurmountable.

-Your trust issues are based on real life experience, some of it probably originating in childhood, although this isn’t always the case.
+Trust issues are based on real life experience, some of it probably originating in childhood, although this isn’t always the case.
 Some adults legitimately experience horrific betrayal and pain at the hands of others.
 Trust issues show up as a natural defense mechanism.